porterbmoody/balmingilead/content/posts/Reconciling faith with other issues.md

 ## Intro

 Everyone's faith will be tried or tested at some point during their lifetime here on earth.
 This was the purpose of coming to earth.
+Romans 3:23 tells us
-Romans 8 reminds us that all men have sinned an fallen short of the Glory of God.
+> 23 For all have sinned, and come short of the glory of God;
+This means that every man has sinned.
+So if you have doubted, or are currently wrestling with doubts, just remember that this does not separate you from anyone else who has ever lived.

 ## Possible causes of doubt